 Towing a trailer requires care.
 Both the trailer and vehicle must be in good condition and securely fastened to each other to reduce the possibility of an accident.
-Some states require that large trailers be registered and licensed, contact your local Department of Transportation office to check on license requirements for your particular unit.
+Some states require that large trailers be registered and licensed.
+Contact your local Department of Transportation office to check on license requirements for your particular unit.

 - Check that the hitch and coupling on the towing vehicle are rated equal to, or greater than, the trailer's Gross Vehicle Weight Rating (GVWR). - Check tires on trailer for tread wear, inflation, and condition. - NEVER tow trailer using defective parts.
 Inspect the hitch and coupling for wear or damage. - Make sure the trailer hitch and the coupling are compatible.
-Make sure the coupling is securely fastened to the vehicle. - Connect safety chains in a crossing pattern under the tongue and ATTACH THE BREAKAWAY CABLE TO THE REAR BUMPER OF THE TOWING VEHICLE.
-Do not attach the cable to the trailer hitch. - Make sure directional and brake lights on the trailer are connected and working properly. - Check that all lug nuts holding wheels on are tight and none are missing. - Maximum recommended speed for highway towing is 45 mph (72 km/h).
+Make sure the coupling is securely fastened to the vehicle. - Make sure directional and brake lights on the trailer are connected and working properly. - Check that the lug nuts holding the wheels are tight and that none are missing. - Maximum recommended speed for highway towing is 45 mph (72 km/h).
 Recommended off-road towing speed is not to exceed 10 mph (16 km/h) or less, depending on terrain. - When towing, maintain extra space between vehicles and avoid soft shoulders, curbs and sudden lane changes.
-If you have not pulled a trailer before, practice turning, stopping, and backing up in an area away from heavy traffic.
+If you have not pulled a trailer before, practice turning, stopping and backing up in an area away from heavy traffic. - A film of grease on the coupler will extend coupler life and eliminate squeaking.
+Wipe the coupler clean and apply fresh grease each time the trailer is towed. - Connect safety chains in a crossing pattern under the tongue. - Before towing the trailer, check that the weight of the trailer is equal across all tires.
+On trailers with adjustable height hitches, adjust the angle of the trailer tongue to keep the trailer as level as possible.